morganscafidi/FutureOfCoffee/README_JW.md

 Expected Outcomes - Most areas currently suitable for coffee growing will decrease suitability.
 Small areas of higher elevation and higher latitude with ideal temperature, sunshine, and rainfall conditions will increase in suitability.

+Things to consider: make sure that measurements are in metric system units.